Anti-Bail Measures in Michigan, California and More

 According to one media report, “One of the thorniest issues of ending the cash bail system is determining what replaces it.
 The proposal under Prop.
 25 to use algorithms to determine defendants’ risk came under fire not just from the bail industry, but also a small but vocal number of civil rights advocates who opposed or refused to endorse the measure.
 They worried that the risk algorithms already in use in other states or the federal court system would continue to disproportionately affect minority communities and the poor.”

-Even if you’re a bondsman outside of California, say, in Jefferson County, Arapahoe County, or Denver County, for instance, you should still pay attention to what goes on a little further west.
+Even if you’re a bondsman outside of California, you should still pay attention to what goes on a little further west.
 In many ways, that state is one of the few that “stirs the drink” for the U.S. criminal justice system.

 Next Post Previous Post